 Gunn IMS was developed by Dr. Chan Gunn out of Vancouver, BC.
-His theories and techniques are taught to medical doctors and physiotherapists through the University of British Columbia Faculty of Medicine.
-The primary focus of Gunn IMS is to address tissue changes occurring in the body that can be responsible for chronic pain as well as many other orthopaedic conditions.
+The primary focus of Gunn IMS is to use dry needles to address tissue changes occurring in the body that can be responsible for chronic pain as well as many other orthopaedic conditions.

 At the core of Dr. Gunn’s principles is the premise that when tissues do not receive optimal communication from the nervous system they will exhibit dysfunction.
 Through a detailed assessment by a trained practitioner, these signs are visible, treatable, and often reversible.